Skip to main content

 I don't choose models based on benchmarks.
 I choose them based on what I can build with them.

 Claude Sonnet lets me build fast.
 Claude Opus lets me build complex.
-If the benchmarks are directionally correct, Claude Mythos lets me build both — at a level of reliability that changes which tasks I delegate and which I do myself.
+Claude Mythos — now available as Fable 5 and Mythos 5 — lets me build both, at a level of reliability that changes which tasks I delegate and which I do myself.

 That's what benchmarks mean when you're building real things: they predict where the trust boundary moves.
-And for Claude Mythos, the prediction is that the boundary moves meaningfully outward.
+For Claude Mythos, the boundary moves meaningfully outward.

 Contexts